MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-file-types.md

 # File types supported by the Azure Information Protection unified labeling client

->*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows 10, Windows 8.1, Windows 8, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012*>
+>***Applies to** [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows 10, Windows 8.1, Windows 8, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012*>
 >
 >*If you have Windows 7 or Office 2010, see [AIP for Windows and Office versions in extended support](../known-issues.md#aip-for-windows-and-office-versions-in-extended-support).*
 >